Investigation of a treatment to reduce itching in dogs with atopic dermatitis

 - Owners willing to keep their dog on flea/tick prevention during the study

 - Dogs with active bacterial or fungal infection should be treated before enrolling in the study

 - Certain medications will require withdrawal prior to enrollment

 - Other criteria apply, please contact us for details.

 Each dog will complete 10 visits to the Veterinary Medical Center (VMC) in a 4-month period for exams, assessments, and sample collection (blood and urine).
 Owners will have forms to fill out, online or on paper, at home and in the clinic.

-Once enrolled, the study will pay for the costs of the visits listed above as long as they are performed at the VMC.
-The screening visit is at the owner’s expense unless enrolled; costs can range between $200 - $500.
-Upon completion, owners will be eligible for a debit card for participating in the study.
+The study will pay for the costs of the visits listed above, including screening, as long as they are performed at the VMC.
+Upon completion, the owners will be eligible for a debit card for participating in the study.